tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 </details>

 #### How do you group time series data?
 Grouping time series data is important for plotting and analysis.
 The `.resample()` method allows grouping by multiple categories.
-For example, we can group the jeopardy point values by year using the following code:
+Similar to the `.groupby()` function, an aggregation method must be used to show the grouped data.
+For example, we can group the mean jeopardy point values by year using the following code:
 <img src= Resources/resample_Y_df.png width=325><br>

 The data can then be plotted: